krcools/BEAST.jl/README.md

 boundary element methods.
 Examples are included for the 2D and 3D Helmholtz equations and for the 3D Maxwell equations.

+Support for the space-time Galerkin based solution of time domain integral equations is in place for the 3D Helmholtz and Maxwell equations.

 ## Prerequisites

 In addition to the Julia packages in REQUIRE.jl, the following packages are required: